PRECAUTIONS WITH MENTHOL

 - Tobacco industry (menthol cigarettes, to reduce irritation of the throat or to remove the smell of smoke)

 - Beauty products or cosmetics industry (shampoos, perfumes)

 Plants containing menthol

 Curiously, it is not the essential oil of mints ( Mentha spp.) the part of a plant which contains more menthol, but the essential oil of sunflower (Helianthus annuus), followed by mint species, such as Mentha arvensis, Mentha piperita, Mentha pulegium, and Mentha aquatica.
 In general, the spices of the mint family - Lamiaceae - are very rich in this component.
-Other plants not belonging to this family that also contain menthol are yarrow (Achillea millefolium), juniper (Juniperus communis), cabbage (Brassica oleracea), tea (Magnolia sinensis), sage (Salvia officinalis), elder (Sambucus nigra) or maize (Zea mays)
+Other plants not belonging to this family that also contain menthol are yarrow (Achillea millefolium), juniper (Juniperus communis), cabbage (Brassica oleracea), tea (Camellia sinensis), sage (Salvia officinalis), elder (Sambucus nigra) or maize (Zea mays)

 Mint essential oil, rich in menthol, is toxic and can be fatal to an adult with a single dose of a teaspoon.
 This oil should be diluted so it can be used.

 The essential oil of plants containing menthol can dramatically lower blood pressure in young children causing them cardiac depression.
 Therefore these oils are not suitable for children, even used topically as an ointment or aspirated through the nose . ( By inhaling the vapors of menthol, the children can suffer suffocation because of the spasm of the larynx)

 Internal use of mints oils can cause convulsions or cramps .
 Applied internally, even diluted, can cause sleep problems or nervousness in some sensible people.